 By business segment, the 12.4% increase in costs excluding impairment and other operating expenses in 2015 compared to the corresponding period in 2014 was mainly due to the 11.1% increase in costs incurred in retail banking.
 In 2015, the Bank continued with its strategy of shifting its strategic focus away from retail clients attended in the Santander Banefe branch network and more towards high income earners and small and mid-sized enterprises.
 This implied additional costs mainly in our distribution network and technology.
 Costs in the Middle-market segment grew 16.5% in 2015 compared to 2014 as this segment was a growth priority during the year, increasing in terms of size of balance sheet and headcount.
 Finally, costs in Global corporate banking rose 12.1% in line with business growth in this segment, especially in transactional banking and cash management services that are intense in data processing.
-All segments costs were also affected by the depreciation of the peso against the euro in 2015, which as previously mentioned has a negative impact on IT costs denominated in that currency and that this foreign currency exposure is hedged, the results of which are recognized in financial transactions, net.
+All segments costs were also affected by the depreciation of the peso against the euro in 2015, which has a negative impact on IT costs denominated in that currency.